 Tokyo 2020 Games will feature 339 events across 33 different sports.
-Five of the sports are entirely new and have never featured at the Olympic Games.
+Five of the sports are entirely new and have never been featured at the Olympic Games.
 These sports include skateboarding, baseball, sport climbing, surfing, and karate.
-No event or sport or event has been dropped from the 2020 Games.
+No event or sport has been dropped from the 2020 Games.

-The organizers of the Tokyo Olympics estimated that the sporting event would cost $7 billion.
-However, it became clear that the amount was very low and the figure was revised to around $25 billion.
-Well, future summer games hope to maintain the budget below $10 billion.
+The organizers of the Tokyo Olympics originally estimated that the sporting event would cost $7.5 billion.
+However, it became clear that the amount was very low and the figure was revised to around $12.6 billion.
+After the year delay due to the pandemic and the added costs that will be necessary to add health measures to prevent the spread of COVID-19, that figure has gone up to $15.4 billion.
+Well, future summer games hope to maintain a budget below $10 billion.

-The Olympic torch relay will commence on March 26, 2020, in Fukushima and travel to all the 47 prefectures.
-During its journey, the torch will showcase the varied culture and scenic attraction of the different regions of Japan.
-The Relay will complete its 121-days journey in Tokyo.
+The Olympic torch relay will begin its path through Japan on March 25, 2021, beginning in Fukushima and traveling through all 47 prefectures of the country.
+During its journey, the torch will showcase the varied culture and scenic attractions of the different regions of Japan.
+The relay will complete its 90-day journey in Tokyo.

-Russia may not feature as a nation at the Tokyo Olympics after a ban for four years from international competition because of doping-related cases.
+Russia will not feature as a nation at the Tokyo Olympics after a ban for two years from international competition because of doping-related cases.
 The ban was proposed by the World Anti-Doping Agency.
-The agency suspects that Russia may have tampered with the date for its athletes before presenting them to the agency for inspection.
+The agency suspects that Russia may have tampered with the data for its athletes before presenting them to the agency for inspection.

 Tokyo Organizing Committee received over 200,000 applications for volunteers at the Summer Games.
 However, only a requisite number has been selected for various roles.
 Those who will volunteer in the city are known as “City Casts” while those who will volunteer at the venues are “Field Casts.”

-While the 2016 Olympic Games was marred by high rates of violent crimes, Tokyo promises to be the safest place for both athletes and their supporters.
-Tokyo I considered one of the safest cities in the world.
-Besides, the use of drones at the Olympic venues has been banned.
+While the 2016 Olympic Games were marred by high rates of violent crimes, Tokyo promises to be a safe place for both athletes and their supporters.
+Tokyo is considered one of the safest cities in the world.
+The use of drones at Olympic venues has also been banned.